Products

 An insurance ERP that decouples its accounting module from its business modules and lacks OLTP features has the following main defects that cannot be completely improved.

-The worst arrangement is: outsourcing and plugging in an accounting module "with sub-ledger capability and pre-made statistical reports".
+The worst arrangement is: outsourcing and plugging in an accounting module "that is IFRS-17 compliant".

 Such hybrid software systems will cause the following undesirable side effects: